richprogrammer/cky_parsing_assignment/README.md

 ### Overview

-In this assignment, we will be building a simple parser that is trained from the ATIS (Air Traffic Information System) portion of the Penn Treebank.
+We will be building a simple parser that is trained from the ATIS (Air Traffic Information System) portion of the Penn Treebank.
 The training data consists of short queries and commands spoken by users of a fake robot travel agent.

 The files provided and their purpose are listed below: